vadi2/AndroLua/docs/readme.md

 Another performance issue has to do with the _interesting_ memory management issues you have with _two_ garbage-collected languages.
 References to java objects on the Lua side are small objects, so the Lua GC has no way of knowing how important they are, and hang on to references longer than we would wish.
 So manually calling `collectgarbage` can be useful, but (as always) ensure that the Java objects aren't referenced somewhere sneaky.

+It's very straightforward to write your performance-critical code in Java, and access it.
+The `android` module has a field `android.app` which is a package for accessing your app's default package.

+Because most of the overhead happens at the Lua/Java boundary, substituting LuaJIT for regular Lua 5.1 would not give you much benefit, unless you were doing computationally-intensive code in pure Lua without much interfacing with Android.
+An interesting possibility opens up, however.
+LuaJIT can interface via FFI to the platform's OpenGL faster than Java can, in fact comparable with C performance.
+So partitioning a Lua Android application into the 'fast' (direct FFI with platform) and 'slow' (LuaJava to Android Framework) parts can lead to a fast and yet very flexible solution.